 If it’s different than the usual, check with your doctor, because it could be a yeast infection, a problem with too much bacteria, or an STD.
 “Infections usually have a strong fishy or foul smell, accompanied by itching or burning,” Young says.

 Your doc will probably ask you to remember any changes in the 2 to 3 weeks before the discharge began.
 Did you have a new sex partner?
 Did you have unprotected sex?
 Did you start taking antibiotics, which can lead to a yeast infection?
-The more clues you can provide, the better she will be able to zero in on a cause and treatment.
+The more clues you can provide, the better they will be able to zero in on a cause and treatment.

 There’s no need to have painful periods.